-Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
-Places will be allocated under this criterion to children whose mental or physical impairment means they have a demonstrable and significant need to attend (insert name of school) or to children whose parents' or guardians' physical or mental health or social needs means they have a demonstrable and significant need to attend Rusthall St Paul's.
+Medical, health, social and special access reasons will be applied in accordance with Rusthall St Paul's legal obligations, in particular those under the Equality Act 2010.
+Places will be allocated under this criterion to children whose mental or physical impairment means they have a demonstrable and significant need to attend Rusthall St Paul's School or to children whose parents' or guardians' physical or mental health or social needs means they have a demonstrable and significant need to attend to attend Rusthall St Paul's School.
 Medical, health, social or special access reasons must be supported with written evidence from an appropriately qualified medical, health professional, social worker or other care professional.
-The evidence must demonstrate the reasons why the school is the most suitable school and the difficulties that would be caused if the child had to attend another school.
+The evidence must demonstrate the reasons why Rusthall St Paul's is the most suitable school and the difficulties that would be caused if the child had to attend another school.